Victoria Cup (rugby union): Notes

 a.
 Lake Victoria and the Victoria Falls are not connected contrary to some reports.
 The only major river that flows out of Lake Victoria is the River Nile which flows north to the Mediterranean Sea.
-The Victoria Falls are on the Zambezi River which begins in Zambia and runs south and east to empty in the Indian Ocean.
+The Victoria Falls are on the Zambezi River which begins in Zambia and runs south and east to empty into the Indian Ocean.

 b.
 Lake Victoria is Africa’s largest lake it is also the largest tropical lake and the second largest freshwater lake in the world.
 While the Victoria Falls are neither the highest nor the widest waterfall in the world, it is claimed to be the largest sheet of falling water in the world measuring some 184,500 sq meters.

 c.
 The 1982 match between the Zimbabwe and East Africa is often listed in popular online databases as being Zimbabwe v Kenya.
 In fact it was played by East Africa on the Seventh Tuskers Tour to Zambia and Zimbabwe.
 Though this team was almost exclusively (if not entirely) made up of Kenyan players, it is not technically a Kenya v Zimbabwe result.
 As the Lions is made up of players from England, Ireland, Scotland and Wales, so the East Africa team selects players from Kenya, Uganda and Tanzania.